SkillsWorkflow/Documentation/SkillsWorkflow/docs/integrations/eas-integration.md

 }
 ```

-### Template Description

 useraccounts – Main object

 - asofdate – Date from which the data is relevant
 - recordcount – The number of user records contained in the users object list
 - users – Object that contains a list of user objects.
   - userid – (UID) - Unique string identifier for a user record - In this case is sent to Skills Workflow the SAM Account Name.
   - personalid - (UID) - Unique string identifier for a user record - The personalid of the user in EAS. -
   - company – The code of the company assigned to the user
   - fullname – The full name of the user
   - divisionid – The divisionid - will be checked with the SW Division Code